A Narrowband Fully-Analog Multi-Antenna Transmitter: Extension to multi-subcarrier OFDM via parallelization

 so the dominant PA term in the analog front-end DC accounting \eqref{eq:analog_total_dc_normalized} depends on the same total delivered power $P_{\mathrm{ant,tot}}$ and the same insertion-loss inflation factor as in the single-tone case; in this sense, splitting the waveform into multiple dedicated narrowband tone paths does not change the aggregate required RF drive (and thus PA DC) at fixed $P_{\mathrm{ant,tot}}$.

-This per-subcarrier parallelization is a simple conceptual extension, and for a practical OFDM that uses many closely spaced subcarriers, it would require a large number of replicated networks.
-An interesting future work is the development of a more hardware-efficient wideband architecture that retains the exact narrowband synthesis property while avoiding per-subcarrier replication.
+This per-subcarrier parallelization is a simple conceptual extension, and for a practical OFDM system that uses many closely spaced subcarriers, it would require a large number of replicated networks.
+An interesting future research direction is the development of a more hardware-efficient wideband architecture that retains the exact narrowband synthesis property while avoiding per-subcarrier replication.